-The beauty of these “sled dogs” lies in their close proximity to the broad masses of people.
-Probably, the train is the most “public” type of transport in the world.
-There you can see a bank officer who saves money on the car, and a badly exhausted vagabond.
-By the way, where do they come from in such quantities?
-It's just unusual: in almost every car, especially of the evening trains, you can meet not only a single homeless person, but also a whole company of vagabonds who all the time go somewhere - I even marveled at their activities.
-Then, of course, it became clear that they all just live in electric trains, because it’s warmer there than in January frost in the street.
-Sometimes, by the way, among them there are quite interesting personalities who go out to the tambour to talk with people or even make a speech right away.
-So, one still not very old short man, who, really, looked from his life to eighty years, somehow even very sensibly talked about life, joked, asked for a cigarette.
-Then, when he approached the people and heard the demand to keep the distance, he answered that he had nowhere else to go except to the cemetery.
-To confirm his words, he coughed wildly, and a long slime popped from his throat.
+The beauty of these “sled dogs” lies in their proximity to the broad masses of people.
+Electric trains are probably the most “public” type of transport in the world.
+There you can see a bank employee who saves money to buy a car, and a badly exhausted vagabond too.
+Where do they come from in such quantities?
+It's just unusual: in almost every car, especially of the evening trains, you can meet not only a single homeless person but also a whole company of vagabonds who all the time go somewhere - I even marveled at their activities.
+Then it became clear that they all just live in electric trains because it’s warmer there than in the January frost.

 Sometimes interesting personalities come across who go out to the tambour to talk with people or even make a speech right away.
 So, one still the not old little man, who, however, looked eighty years old from his life, somehow even sensibly talked about life, joked, asked for a cigarette.
 Then, when he approached the people and heard the demand to keep the distance, he answered that he had nowhere else to go except to the cemetery.
 To support his words, he coughed wildly, and a long mucus popped out of his throat.